Look no further for an incredibly healthy Brownie.

 Great for adults and kids: brekkie on the go, lunchbox fillers for that mid morning or afternoon pick me up.
 Replace the chocolate bar/biscuits with these highly nutrient dense brownies.
 Awesome as pre-post workout too if you are making with protein powder.

-Using raw Cacao nibs and powder to create that beautiful chocolate flavour without all the hidden extra’s and the fruit to add a lovely subtile sweetness without added sugars.
+Simple ingredients; I use raw Cacao nibs and powder to create that beautiful chocolate flavour without all the hidden extra’s and the fruit to add a lovely subtile sweetness without added sugars.

 Makes: approx. 17 x 28cm slab – cut to desired portion size